ryan-magno/azure-data-fundamentals-notes/README.md

 ## SaaS (Software as a Service)

 SaaS delivers software applications as a service over the internet.
 It's the most comprehensive form of cloud service, providing complete applications on demand.
-A third-party manages all aspects of the application environment, including the underlying infrastructure, middleware, application software, and application data.
+A third party manages all aspects of the application environment, including the underlying infrastructure, middleware, application software, and application data.

 **Examples in Azure:**
 - **Microsoft 365 (formerly Office 365):** A cloud-based office suite offering services like email (Exchange), file storage (OneDrive), and productivity applications (Word, Excel, PowerPoint, etc.).